Roman invasion of Caledonia (208–211): Cassius Dio's account of the invasion

 Severus, accordingly, desiring to subjugate the whole of it, invaded Caledonia.
 But as he advanced through the country he experienced countless hardships in cutting down the forests, levelling the heights, filling up the swamps, and bridging the rivers; but he fought no battle and beheld no enemy in battle array.
 The enemy purposely put sheep and cattle in front of the soldiers for them to seize, in order that they might be lured on still further until they were worn out; for in fact the water caused great suffering to the Romans, and when they became scattered, they would be attacked.
 Then, unable to walk, they would be slain by their own men, in order to avoid capture, so that a full fifty thousand died.
 But Severus did not desist until he approached the extremity of the island.
 Here he observed most accurately the variation of the sun's motion and the length of the days and the nights in summer and winter respectively.
 Having thus been conveyed through practically the whole of the hostile country (for he actually was conveyed in a covered litter most of the way, on account of his infirmity), he returned to the friendly portion, after he had forced the Britons to come to terms, on the condition that they should abandon a large part of their territory.

 Legacy

-Although Caracalla withdrew from all the territory taken during the war, the latter did have some practical benefits for the Romans.
-These include the rebuilding of Hadrian's Wall which once again became the border of Roman Britain.
+Although Caracalla withdrew from all the territory taken during the war, the war did have some practical benefits for the Romans.
+These include the rebuilding of Hadrian's Wall, which once again became the border of Roman Britain.
 The war also led to the reinforcing of the British frontier, which had been in dire need of reinforcements, and to the weakening of the various Caledonian tribes.
 It would take many years for them to recover their strength and begin raiding in strength.